F1tenth-labs/Lab-2/README.md

 mkdir -p ~/sim_ws/src/f1tenth_lab2_template/safety_node/include/safety_node
 touch ~/sim_ws/src/f1tenth_lab2_template/safety_node/include/safety_node/safety_node.hpp
 ```
-I wont show you how to make a header file for your c++ code, however you can just look in the repo and you can find it
+I won't show you how to make a header file for your C++ code, however, you can look in the repo and you can find it

 Now your package should look like this:
 ```